 Typical defenses that we have successfully asserted in these sorts of cases include:

-- Our client was merely present, but was not the one who urged the crowd to riot
+- You were merely present but were not the one who urged the crowd to riot;

-- Our client merely urged the crowd to protest, but to riot or commit violence
+- You merely urged the crowd to protest but not to riot or commit violence;

-- Even if there was an incitement to riot, it was in a circumstance where that result was unlikely to happen
+- Even if there was an incitement to riot, it was in a circumstance where that result was unlikely to happen; or

 When police make arrests at a mob scene or unruly gathering, a number of charges may get filed, in addition to rioting.
 Some of the other typical charges include: